 In the end there isn’t a simple set it and forget option with Stripe Radar and fraud.
 If you are using rules heavily, they should be monitored and adjusted to ensure they are not harming sales.
 Once you get a hang of the tool, you can advance your skills to rely more on automation and machine learning scores.
 Tools like 3DS and Trust Swiftly can provide the extra dynamic friction that will get your business to an optimal setup against fraud.
 Another aspect to keep in mind is these rules are mainly for real fraud and not cases of friendly fraud where the customer knowing disputes a payment.
 Using tools like Trust Swiftly however can reduce friendly fraud too as the added information about the customer can make them second guess initiating a dispute and even help as evidence when responding in Stripe.
 Lastly, another confusion on Stripe rules are payments marked as Failed status.
 Most decline cases will be out of your control and not caused by radar but instead by the bank with codes such as donothonor.

 Our goal is to help you spend less time writing rules and instead put your fraud control in auto-pilot.
 By adding in some friction it adds costs of doing business for the fraudsters too which should greatly outweigh your own.
 Now a bad actor might need to procure a real email, ID or phone which costs many factors more than only the stolen credit card number.
-If you have any questions about setting up Stripe or advancing your configurations please send us a message at [email protected] and we would be glad to take your business to the next level.
+If you have any questions about setting up Stripe or advancing your configurations please check out our Stripe Radar Integration and we would be glad to take your business to the next level.